locationtech-labs/geopyspark/docs/ingest_example.rst

    # tile the rdd to the layout defined in the metadata
    laid_out = rdd.tile_to_layout(metadata)

-   # reproject the tiled rasters using the ZoomedLayoutScheme
+   # reproject the tiled rasters using a ZoomedLayoutScheme
    reprojected = laid_out.reproject("EPSG:3857", scheme=ZOOM)

-   # pyramid the TiledRasterRDD to create 12 new TiledRasterRDD
+   # pyramid the TiledRasterRDD to create 12 new TiledRasterRDDs
    # one for each zoom level
    pyramided = reprojected.pyramid(start_zoom=12, end_zoom=1)

-   # Save each TiledRasterRDD locally
+   # Save each TiledRasterRDDs locally
    for tiled in pyramided:
        write("file:///tmp/geopyspark-catalog", "geopyspark-ingest", tiled)